-Ashoka Aptitude Test 2026 Question Papers - The exam body is conducting AAT 2026 in several rounds.
-While preparing for AAT 2026, the students must solve previous years’ question papers and sample papers.
+Ashoka Aptitude Test 2026 Question Papers - The exam body conducts AAT 2026 in several rounds.
+Registrations for round I and round II applications have closed.
+Ashoka Aptitude Test registration for Round III application will end on April 22, 2026.
+While preparing for AAT 2026 exam, the students must solve previous years’ question papers and sample papers.
 They make good preparation and study material and give applicants an idea of the types of questions and the difficulty level of the entrance test.
 However, Ashoka University does not release AAT question papers, but they do release sample papers.
 In addition to that, students will also need AAT on-the-spot essay topics for their preparations.
 On this page, students who intend to take the upcoming test will find Ashoka Aptitude Test sample papers, sample on-the-spot essays, essay topics, tips, tricks, and more.

 - Ashoka Aptitude Test Sample Papers